ionninja/chillaxdocs/Writerside/topics/VencordFaq.md

 #### *Almost 99% of the time this is the reason behind lag.*

-If you are on a system that is not older than six or seven years, the theme should work fine without any lag.
+If you are on a system that is not older than eight or nine years, the theme should work fine without any lag.

 However, as a last resort you can